isomerpages/pa-chingay/pages/Vote For Your Favourite Chingay Mural Design.md

 <p>With every step and movement, we honour our diverse cultural traditions
 and heritage we carry forward.
 As part of the ‘Our Chingay, Step In’ campaign, we’re inviting you to vote for your favourite Chingay mural design and stand a chance to win 20,000 yuu Points (worth $100).
-PAssion Cardmembers earn double rewards with an additional 20,000 yuu Points!
+PAssion Members earn double rewards with an additional 20,000 yuu Points!
 There are 1 Million yuu Points to be won!
 Don’t wait—start voting now and you could be one of the lucky voters.</p>
 <p>Closing date <strong>31 December 2025</strong>.